 7. Queso de Cabrales

-Queso de Cabrales is a type of blue cheese made by rural dairy farmers in Asturias.
+Queso de Cabrales is a type of Spanish blue cheese made by rural dairy farmers in Asturias.
 It can be made with pure unpasteurized cow’s milk, or blended with goat’s and/or sheep’s milk to give the cheese a stronger, spicier taste.

 Aside from its flavor, what makes Queso de Cabrales interesting is how it’s produced.
 It’s made exclusively with milk from herds raised in the Picos de Europa mountain range.